Joris131/Chapter7_Unix_Data_Tools/README.md

 ### Note that you should only use columnt -t to visualize data in the terminal, not to reformat data to write to a file, but just make it easier to read.

+## sort:

+    sort -k2 # to sort based on the 2nd column sort -m # to sort more humanized, like 2 is placed before 10 sort -r # to sort reversely

 ## grep

 ### grep -v 的注意事项（排除partial match)：